GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

     are presented in the PostScript code.
 The *origin* setting determines for x and y separately the origin of the specified offsets (next argument).
-Each of the two characters are either **r** for an offset relative to the current origin, **a** for a temporaty adjustment of the origin which is undone during BD(PSL_endplot), **f** for a placement of the origin relative to the lower left corner of the page, **c** for a placement of the origin relative to the
+Each of the two characters are either **r** for an offset relative to the current origin, **a** for a temporary adjustment of the origin which is undone during BD(PSL_endplot), **f** for a placement of the origin relative to the lower left corner of the page, **c** for a placement of the origin relative to the